 This recipe is loosely adapted from a recipe in a cookbook from the 60s, called A Taste of India, by Mary Atwood.

-You can use either coconut oil or clarified butter for this recipe.
-Clarified butter will add a wonderful buttery flavor to the rice if you use it and is more traditional for this Indian style rice.
+You can use either coconut oil, ghee, or clarified butter for this recipe.
+Clarified butter or ghee will add a wonderful buttery flavor to the rice if you use it and is more traditional for this Indian style rice.
 Use coconut oil for vegan option.

 To make clarified butter, take 4 Tbsp of unsalted butter and melt in a saucepan on medium low heat.
 Skim the foam.
 Strain through cheesecloth into a bowl, straining out the solids.
 (If pressed for time, you can skip the straining step for this recipe, and just skim the foam.)

-- 3 Tbsp coconut oil (for vegan option) or clarified butter
+- 3 tablespoons coconut oil (for vegan option), ghee, or clarified butter

 - 1 cup finely chopped onion